Board of Trustees

 Troy grew up in Hoffman Estates, playing baseball and basketball through the park district and using the facilities for numerous events over the years and now resides in Elgin.
 He is a graduate of Illinois State University with a Masters of Business Administration from Keller Graduate School.
 He is the Vice President and COO of W-T Engineering, Inc. located in Hoffman Estates.
 Troy is actively involved in running corporate softball and basketball leagues and a frequent visitor at The Club at Prairie Stone and the Willow Recreation Center.

-Craig Talsma, CPA, CPRE Secretary,
+Craig Talsma, CPA, CPRE Secretary, Treasurer,

 Executive Director of Park District